brethen

 be1b21ddd2bb402a18cc13601605e066cd7782758a69e398cc92fc8fb9ded879.png

-In part it was their own deep preoccupation in this preparation for war that had caused their reticence for any intrusion on my own into their findings or progress, as if I were too troubled to inquire into the matter.
-It was as if we were too good friends, never to interrupt my silences, almost the trances I fell into at our round tables, while the rest gabbled away about the scenarios of upcoming battles.
+In part it was their own deep preoccupation in this preparation for war that had caused their silence and my own, as if I were too troubled to inquire into the matter.
+It was as if we were too good friends, never to interrupt silences, almost the trances I fell into at our round tables, while the rest gabbled away about the scenarios of upcoming battles.
 Only a few times in the last three weeks had I invited Hanna or Sarah to join me at the bedside of Juliet, to examine her like nurses and make some minor adjustments in the wiring around her hips and which they'd though might improve her sensory improvements.
 One was a chip which they'd recovered from the dismembered parts of one of the crushed robots, still intact, and which significantly improved the movements of her legs.

-But after this brief question, after which I perceived that everyone took a breath of relief at my long abandoned silence, I once again spoke up and redoubled their trouble minds and everyone's consternation.
+But after this brief question, which I perceived as a breath of relief, I spoke up again and redoubled their troubled minds and everyone's consternation.

-Our mission was about to take a one hundred and eighty degree turn.
+Our mission was about to take a one-hundred-and-eighty-degree turn.
 My plan was to learn how to graft living human skin tissue to robotic, titanium arms and torsos.
-The Japanese had already made significant progress in this field and we could improve upon it.
-My plan was to humanize the robots, with Juliet as our first exemplar.
+The Japanese had already made significant progress in this field, and we could improve upon it.
+My plan was to humanize the robots, with Juliet as our first example.
 This idea was never deemed possible, never considered, and the mouths of everyone at the table were agape again and speechless.
 But in all their minds it was as if a bright new star had appeared in the sky, the star of Bethlehem.

 Then I spoke: "I'm sick of death.
 I'm sick of hiding.
-We are all on a path of continuing the both.
+We are all on a path of continuing both.
 Juliet has taught me something.
-Looking for days into that gaping hole that might have been a woman's womb I came to an epiphany.
+Looking for days into that gaping hole from the shell which should have been a woman's womb I came to an epiphany.
 I'd like to make it one".

-"Why fight as two alien species when we can combine ourselves.
+"Why fight as two alien beings when we can combine ourselves.
 You know the first battle came out with 99.999 per cent of the human race destroyed.
 I would call that a defeat and not a scenario for a second shot.
-There are a few hundred of us left, and probably a few hundred of our robotic enemies.
-I'm not including the disintegrating hives that they've built, control centers but deeply flawed and doomed to destruction in the next few decades as their power sources fail and their lights go out permanently".
+There are a few hundred of us left, and probably a few dozen of our robotic enemies.
+I'm not including the disintegrating hives that they've built, control centers but deeply flawed and doomed to destruction over the next few decades as their power sources fail and their lights go out permanently".

-" This is our moment to negotiate a truce, to integrate, to combine, and we'll make concessions on both sides, to become one".
+" This is our moment to negotiate a truce, to integrate, to combine, and we'll make concessions on both sides, to become one species".

 last post ...https://www.publish0x.com/robert-oreilly/fight-or-flight-xwvnxew